What is Greenspace?

-OKI works hard to help promote and facilitate the conservation of greenspace throughout the region.
+OKI works eagerly to promote and assist greenspace conservation throughout the region.

-Greenspace refers to land in an undeveloped or restored natural state, or to the parks, recreational areas, working lands, and open spaces that comprise green infrastructure.
-While simultaneously improving citizens’ quality of life and conserving ecosystem benefits, greenspace also adds economic value to communities and helps to reduce costs from environmental damage.
-At any scale, connectivity is key for increasing greenspace value, making it necessary for OKI and partners to work together to conserve greenspace around the OKI region.
+Greenspace is land in an undeveloped or restored natural state.
+It is also land designated as parks, recreational areas, working lands, or open spaces with green infrastructure.
+While both improving citizens’ quality of life and conserving ecosystem benefits, greenspace adds economic value to communities by reducing costs from environmental damage.
+Connectivity is critical for increasing greenspace value.
+This makes it necessary for OKI and partners to work together to conserve greenspace throughout the region.

 Environmental Resources Viewer

-Environmental consultations bring along new insights to the transportation planning process.
-Intending to result in better, more efficient transportation decisions, these consultations assist in reducing the amount of negative environmental impacts as well as lowering costs for improving transportation and development.
-The deepened understanding of the dynamics between transportation and greenspace can also help provide ideas and expand the opportunity for transportation to advance sustainable development.
+Environmental consultations open new insights into the transportation planning process.
+They help reduce negative environmental impacts and lower transportation and development costs.
+A deeper understanding of the dynamics between transportation and greenspace can provide ideas.
+It can also expand transportation opportunities to advance sustainable development.

-Federal requirements dictate that MPOs must conduct environmental consultations that compare transportation plans with identified state conserved/protected environmental resources.
-To abide by these requirements, OKI’s reports on Environmental Consultations in Regional Transportation Planning include:
+Federal rules require that MPOs hold environmental consultations that compare transportation plans with identified protected environmental resources.
+To abide by these requirements, OKI’s reports on environmental consultations in our regional transportation planning initiatives include:

-Environmental resources considered as regionally significant typically include:
+- Environmental resources that are considered regionally significant include: